KuchangarTanush/Leetcode-Java/README.md

 # Leetcode-Java
-its a repository that contains leetcode solutions in java
+its a repository that contains leetcode solutions in java language